asem905/Islamic_App/README.md

 ### 5. **Adding Notes**
--Adding NOtes to remind yourself of certain ayah or hadith.
+- Adding NOtes to remind yourself of certain ayah or hadith.
--Using local database as SQFLITE.
+- Using local database as SQFLITE.

 ## 🛠️ Technical Implementation
 - **Quran Audio**: From API then handle it by audio controllers.